-A 10% increase in major and cyclical maintenance expenditure has a £6.6m adverse impact that is capable of being managed.
+A 10% increase in major repair expenditure has a £4m adverse impact that is capable of being managed.

-Taking account of our knowledge of the stock, we are satisfied that costs can be contained within sums provided for in the financial model.
+Taking account of our knowledge of the stock, we are satisfied that costs can be contained within the sums provided for in the financial model.